Kult-Studio/Metasphere/README.md

 ![port-check.gif](Documentation/port-check.gif)
 In this image the port is COM3.
 Change the port in the txt file to reflect this as well.

+- One side of the projection is black.
+Unplug and replug the hdmis and the usb c on the mini recorders of the mapping computer.

+- The Unity app only runs on one side of the screen, while the other remains at Desktop.
+Restart the computer.
+Otherwise see [here]().

 ---
 ## Additional troubleshooting
 - None of the programs autostart at all / How to setup autostart.
 In case of a fresh installation or if the exe files were moved around, follow these steps: